InserirAquiNome/crypto/full_node.md

 ## Misc

 I will not store the blockchain on the RPi sdcard, because this will read and write a lot of times on my sd card and can damage it.
-I will use an USB memory stick to store the blocks.
+I will use an external hard drive to store the blocks.

 ```
 $ cd ~/storage/